Online M.A. in applied child and adolescent development

 We invite applications to our online M.A. program every year.
 You’re eligible to apply if you’ve completed:

 - at least one general psychology, human development, or a social science course with a grade B or higher.
+If you are a student at the University of Minnesota, we encourage you to take CPSY 2301: Intro to Child Psychology.

 Applicants to the child life track, must also: